ogaras5/FYP_Code/README.md

 * add_augmentation - Adds the desired augmentation to the dataset pipeline

 ### progress.py
-Creates a progress bar in the coomand line to show the current progress for processing the dataset for the current epoch.
+Creates a progress bar in the command line to show the current progress for processing the dataset for the current epoch.